VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 	}
 }
 ```
-`DrawWaveFormSliceAtIndex` is used to draw the slice, and uses some magic math to account for zoom levels.
+`DrawWaveFormSliceAtIndex` is used to draw the slices based various editor parameters.

 ## Conclusion
 I'm pretty happy with how Encore turned out, I learnt a lot of interesting things from developing it.
 Developing a tool for an actual game that others could use was a useful progress, since I encountered problems such as compatability, adhering to file formats and specific niche issues that's almost exlusive to the game in question.
 Developing a tool doesn't require any general knowledge, but rather requires you to study what you're developing the tool for closely because of those niche issues.